Advanced Settings

 next time PHD2 is run.

-- Only check for major releases - indicates whether to include development builds when checking for software updates.
+- Only check for major releases - don't include development builds when checking for software updates.

 See the Software Update section for more information about PHD2 software updates.